WebPath: the Internet Pathology Laboratory for Medical Education

 • The program called Gifbuilder is used to generate animated gif image files

-• The Internet Explorer and Netscape Navigator web browsers are used to preview the html files
+• Standard web browsers are used to preview the html files

-• The FTP client program called Fetch is used to upload files to the Eccles Library Web Server
+• The FTP client program called Transmit is used to upload files to the Eccles Library Web Server

 The use of the WWW server for multimedia has provided the following advantages: